rdfostrich/article-jws2018-ostrich/content/evaluation.md

 <figcaption markdown="block">
 Storage sizes for each of the RDF archive approaches in MB with BEAR-A, BEAR-B-daily and BEAR-B-hourly.
-The additional storage size for the auxiliary OSTRICH indexes and HDT index files are provided between brackets.
+The additional storage size for the auxiliary OSTRICH and HDT indexes are provided between brackets.
 The lowest sizes per dataset are indicated in italics.
 </figcaption>
 </figure>